 Palette

-Located close to Aix-en-Provence, a tiny 23-hectare vineyard produces Palette wines.
-On these 23 hectares, a very small number of estates cultivate some 25 different grape varieties to produce exceptional wines.
-The estate covers part of the municipalities of Meyreuil and Le Tholonet, as well as a small part of the municipality of Aix-en-Provence.
-The appellation, recognized by decree on April 28, 1948, owes its name to the hamlet of Palette, located in the center of a cirque of the same name, 4 km east of Aix-en-Provence.
-Among the oldest estates in the appellation, Château Simone is particularly noteworthy.
+Located just outside Aix-en-Provence, a tiny 23-hectare vineyard produces Palette wines.
+Across these 23 hectares, a very small number of estates cultivate some 25 different grape varieties to produce exceptional wines.
+The estate spans part of the municipalities of Meyreuil and Le Tholonet, as well as a small portion of the municipality of Aix-en-Provence.
+The appellation, recognized by decree on April 28, 1948, owes its name to the hamlet of Palette, situated in the center of a cirque of the same name, 4 km east of Aix-en-Provence.
+Among the oldest estates in the appellation, Château Simone deserves special mention.

-The terroir of the Palette appellation is located on the lacustrine limestone of Langesse and Montaiguet.
-The Palette vineyard is found only on soils made uniform by limestone scree, i.e., on thin, stony skeletal soils.
-The Palette vineyards are protected from north winds by the Langesse and Grand Cabri hills, but are exposed to west/northwest winds from the Arc Valley.
-The predominantly northern exposure almost always requires late harvesting.
+The terroir of the Palette appellation lies on the lacustrine limestones of Langesse and Montaiguet.
+The Palette vineyard is found exclusively on soils made uniform by limestone scree, that is, on thin, stony, skeletal soils.
+The Palette vineyard is protected from north winds by the Langesse and Grand Cabri hills, but due to the Arc Valley, it is exposed to west/northwest winds.
+The predominantly north-facing exposure almost always necessitates a late harvest.

-Palette red and rosé wines are mainly made from Grenache Noir, Mourvèdre, and Cinsault grapes.
-Carignan, Syrah, Manosquin, Durif, Muscat Noir, Cabernet Sauvignon, and Castet are used as secondary varieties.
-For white wines, Clairette offers the best results, complemented by other varieties common to the terroir.
-Palette's average production is 1,300 hectoliters, of which approximately 40% is red, 40% white, and 20% rosé.
+Palette’s red and rosé wines are made primarily from the Grenache Noir, Mourvèdre, and Cinsault grape varieties.
+Carignan, Syrah, Manosquin, Durif, Black Muscat, Cabernet Sauvignon, and Castet are used as secondary grape varieties.
+For white wines, Clairette yields the best results, complemented by other common grape varieties in the region.
+Palette’s average production is 1,300 hectoliters, of which approximately 40% is red, 40% is white, and 20% is rosé.

-Buy the best Palette wines in a private sale!
+Buy the best Palette wines at a private sale!

 -20€